-Action 801 Administration
+Administration

-...
-Inforcing Official: The provisions of this Ordinance shall be enforced and admistered by the Building Inspector of the Town of Ophir, his authorized representative, or such other authority as appointed by the General Assembly of the Town of Ophir.
+Enforcing Official: The provisions of this Ordinance shall be enforced and administered by the Building Inspector of the Town of Ophir, his authorized reprecentative, or such other authority as appointed by the General Assembly of the two of Ophir.

-Right to Trespass: The Building Inspector or any duly authorized person shall have the to enter upon any oremises at any reasonable time for the purpose of making enspections of buildings or premises necessary to carry out his duties for the

-Iforcement of this Ordinance.
+Right to Trespass: The Building Inspector or any duly authorized person shall have the to enter upon any oremises at any reasonable time for the purpose of making enspections of buildings or premises necessary to carry out his duties for the enterprise of this Ordinance.

-Liability: The Building Inspector or any employee charged with the enforcement of his code, acting in good faith and without malice for the Town in the discharge of his duties, shall not thereby render himself liable personally and is hereby relieved thall personal liability for any damage which may accrue to persons or property a result of any act required or by reason of any act or omission in the discharge this duties.
-Any suit brought against the building department shall be defended, the Town of Ophir.
+forcement of this Ordinance.
+Liability: The Building Inspector or any employee charged with the enforcement of this code, acting in good faith and without malice for the Town in the discharge of this duties, shall not thereby render himself liable personally and is hereby relieved it all personal liability for any damage which may accrue to persons or property a result of any act required or by reason of any act or omission in the discharge this duties.
+Any suit brought against the building department shall be defended the Town of Ophir.

-Step Orders: Whenever any building work is being done contrary to the provisions of this Ordinance, the Building Inspector may order the work stopped by notice in criting served on any such person engaged in doing or causing such work to be done.
-Invisuch person shall forthwith stop such work until authorized by the Building Inspector to resume work.
+.: Step Orders: Whenever any building work is being done contrary to the provisions fills Ordinance, the Building Inspector may order the work stopped by notice in riting served on any such person engaged in doing or causing such work to be done.
+Inv such person shall forthwith stop such work until authorized by the Building Inspector to resume work.

 .
-Building Permit Required: It shall be unlawful to commence the excava ion for or the construction of any building or any other structure, including accessory tructures until the Building Inspector of the Town of Ophir has issued a building commit for such work.
+Building Permit Required: It shall be unlawful to commence the excava ion for or the construction of any building or any other structure, including accessory diructures until the Building Inspector of the Town of Ophir has issued a building commit for such work.

-Application for Permit: Application for a building permit shall be made to the suilding Inspector of the Town on forms provided for that purpose.
+Application for Permit: Application for a building permit shall be made to the wilding Inspector of the Town on forms provided for that purpose.

-Requirements for Permits: The Building Inspector of the Town shall require that wiry application for a building permit shall be accompanied by 2 copies of a plan drawn to scale and 3 elevation drawings and showing the following in sufficient metail to enable the Building Inspector to ascertain whether the proposed excavation, construction, reconstruction or conversion, moving or alteration is in conformance with this Ordinance.
+.
+Requirements for Permits: The Building Inspector of the Town shall require that why application for a building permit shall be accompanied by 2 copies of a plan thawn to scale and 3 elevation drawings and showing the following in sufficient actail to enable the Building Inspector to ascertain whether the proposed excavation, construction, reconstruction or conversion, moving or alteration is in conformance with this Ordinance.
 All building permits expire after one year if the Building Inspector determines that insufficient progress has been made.

 a.
-Lot dimensions and corners: The actual chape, proportion and dimensions of the lot to be built on, and satisfactory evidence that actual corners of the lot are known and are established on the ground.
+Lot dimensions and corners: The actual shape, proportion and dimensions of the lot to be built on, and satisfactory evidence that actual corners of the lot the known and are established on the ground.

 b.
-Proposed Structures: The shape, size and location of all buildings, fences, a other structures to be erected, altered or moved and of any buildings, fences or town structures already on the lot.
+Proposed Structures: The shape, size and location of all buildings, fences, a other structures to be erected, altered or moved and of any buildings, fences or them structures already on the lot.

 c.
-Use of Structures: The existing and intended $a\cos at$ the building and then structures.
+Use of Structures: The existing and intended uses of the building and then structures.

 d.
-Existing Yards: The dimensions of all yards and such other information concerning the lot or adjoining lots as may be essential for determining whether to provisions of this Ordinance are being observed regarding yards, areas, and an such requirements or standards.
+Existing Yards: The dimensions of all yards and such other information concerning the lot or adjoining lots as may be essential for determining whether is provisions of this Ordinance are being observed regarding gards, areas, and or such requirements or standards.

 e.
-Building Code: Any other information as required by the Uniform Building Code. f.
+Building Code: Any other information as required by the Uniform Building Lode. f.
 Any planned roads or access.

-1. Issuance of Permit: If the proposed excavation, construction, moving or alteration set forth in the application is in confrontly with the provisions of this indinance and all other Ordinances of the Town, the Building Inspector shall issue building Permit.
+Issuance of Permit: If the proposed excavation, construction, moving or alteration set forth in the application is in confrontly with the provisions of this dinance and all other Ordinances of the Town, the Building Inspector shell issue building Permit.

 ...
-Disapproval of Permit: If an application for a building permit is not appeared, the duilding Inspector shall state in writing his reason for such a disapproval.
+Disapproval of Permit: If an application for a building permit is not appended.

+the building Inspector shall state in writing his reason for such a disapproval.